Skip to main content

 OAuth2 Endpoints Overview

-The OAuth2 server implements standard OAuth2 endpoints following RFC 6749:
+The OAuth2 server implements standard OAuth2 endpoints following RFC 6749 and RFC 7591:

 Authorization Flow Endpoints